-“Something is rotten in the State of Denmark“, sensed Marcellus, said Shakespeare in Hamlet, and it can similarly be said that something is rotten in the Allahabad High Court, said Hon’ble Judges Markandey Katju and Gyan Sudha Misra in Raja Khan vs. U.P.
+“Something is rotten in the State of Denmark“, sensed Marcellus, said Shakespeare in Hamlet, and it can similarly be said, something is rotten in Allahabad High Court, said Hon’ble Judges Markandey Katju and Gyan Sudha Misra in Raja Khan v.
+U.P.
 Sunni Central Waqf Board, (2011) 1 SCC (LS) 359.
 The rot was, of course, first cited by Hon’ble Justice Krishna Iyer in Bharat Motor Worker Co-operative Society Ltd. v.
 State of Uttar Pradesh, (1974) 2 SCC 702 under the Chief Justiceship of Hon’ble Justice A.N.
 Ray.

 In writing Hamlet, Shakespeare was preoccupied with the corruption of mortal flesh.
 Shakespeare not only emphasized the theme of bodily corruption but also the “revolting odors that accompany the process”.
 The play indeed may justly be said to be enveloped in an atmosphere of stench.
 The stink that rises from dead flesh emblematizes the sheer loathsomeness of the sort of evil, cunning and lecherous, with which Claudius corrupted the whole kingdom.